 Donors

 The Salt Solution project is made possible by the Dutch Postcode Lottery.
 A follow-up to this project, called COASTS, is made possible by the Netherlands Enterprise Agency.
-COASTS is a public-private partnership consisting of Lal Teer Seeds Ltd, Soil Resource Development Institute of the Bangladesh Ministry of Agriculture, Bangladesh Agricultural University and Cordaid.
+COASTS is a public-private partnership comprising Lal Teer Seeds Ltd, the Soil Resource Development Institute of the Bangladesh Ministry of Agriculture, Bangladesh Agricultural University, and Cordaid.